RFnexus/modem73/QUICKSTART.md

 ### Frame size

 How many bytes go out in one transmission.
-OFDM frames run from 256 to 6144 bytes depending on modulation and code rate (MICRO, SHORT, NORMAL or LONG), ROBUST frames are 510, 170 or 30 bytes, and the info panel shows the exact number for the mode you have picked.
+OFDM frames run from 256 to 6144 bytes depending on modulation and code rate (SHORT, NORMAL or LONG), ROBUST frames are 510, 170 or speciality modes like RDM-QB, and the info panel shows the exact number for the mode you have picked.
 A bigger frame wastes less time on sync and overhead but spends longer on air, and one deep fade can take the whole frame with it.
-Packets bigger than the frame are split up by fragmentation.
+Longer frames are less of an issue on line of sight Fm.
+Packets bigger than the frame are split up by fragmentation when enabled.

 ### Modulation